alexheretic/dynamics/readme.md

 ```

 With String keys we can fetch deeply in a single get call by splitting the string into multiple gets and supplying a splitter string.
-In addition to `isPresent()` method a Dynamic my be unpacked into an Optional with `asOptional()` or can be wrapped into an `Optional<Dynamic>` with `maybe()`
+In addition to `isPresent()` method a Dynamic my be unpacked into an Optional with `asOptional()` or can be wrapped into an `OptionalWeak` and handled fluently with `maybe()`

 ```java
 message.get("product.investment.investment-2", ".").maybe().as(BigDecimal.class);